 To be “functioning” implies that substance dependency is not impacting your ability to go about your everyday work and social life.

 This is an unhelpful term and one that all too often masks the destructive and inhibiting force of alcohol dependency and delays any attempt to seek help and enter recovery.

-The best way to counter this trend is to get ahead of the problem and begin the process of recovery as early as possible.
+The best way to counter this trend is to get ahead of the problem and begin the recovery process as early as possible.